 It’s all about the sliders at The Botanist, and these ones are pretty damn fine if we do say so ourselves.
 There’s also pizza, tacos, and share plates for you to tuck into, but you know the truth.
 It IS all about the sliders.

 So you already decided that you’d spend the morning with Mum over breakfast at Manly Wine.
 No reason not to continue your date by rolling into lunch here too with their Mother’s Day set menu of fresh seafoods and vegetable tarts.
 Tempted?
 You should be.

 Address: 8-13 South Steyne, Manly

 On the beach end of Moore Rd is the address of this Italian institution.
 Type that into your GPS and head for the most luxurious waterfront restaurant you can find and you’ll be at the hatted Pilu at Freshwater.
 It’s a beautiful place for a beautiful lady.
-And if you want a free bottle of wine with your meal, click here.

 Address: The beach end of Moore Rd, Freshwater